[2023 AR] Phytoplankton

 • Appear during periods of over-abundant enrichment and with very high nutrient levels, especially phosphorus.

-• Do not contribute greatly to food web; few people view cyanobacteria as beneficial organisms in a lake.
+• Do not contribute greatly to the food web; generally not considered beneficial organisms in a lake.

 • Create water quality problems; e.g., oxygen depletion when excessive growth produces blooms.